-We aim to publish peer reviewed reports and guidance and achieve the soft launch of the tool, now known as WaterShare.
+Publishing peer reviewed reports and guidance and achieving the soft launch of the tool, now known as OurWater.

-The Resilient Water Governance approach has been disseminated and tested at key events including:
+The City Water Resilience Approach has been disseminated and tested at key events including:

 - Resilience Shift / City Water Resilience Framework Global Knowledge Exchange event hosted at Lloyd’s Register Foundation in August 2018.